firebolt-db/firebolt-db.github.io/docs/working-with-engines/tuning-engine-performance.md

 Queries that perform complex aggregations and multiple joins are likely to place greater demands on an analytics engine, requiring more processing power, RAM, or both.
 For these engines, consider modifying the engine specification to add RAM or increase the CPU of nodes according to the guidance below.

-* **Queries with joins benefit from increased RAM** - Queries joining multiple tables can be memory intensive, with large data sets cached in RAM during join operations.
+#### Queries with joins benefit from increased RAM

+Queries joining multiple tables can be memory intensive, with large data sets cached in RAM during join operations.
 Try increasing the engine specification with more RAM per node.
 Aim for the memory of each node to be enough to contain all the join indexes fully in memory.
 Next, add nodes for additional RAM when running large and complex joins.

-* **Aggregation queries benefit from increased CPU** - Aggregation queries tend to be computationally intensive.
+#### Aggregation queries benefit from increased CPU

+Aggregation queries tend to be computationally intensive.
 Using an engine specification with more CPU power per node is likely to improve performance.